 According to the studies, ashwagandha boosted testosterone levels the most in chronically stressed men.
 Those who were under psychological stress experienced a 22% increase in testosterone compared to a 13% increase in non-stressed males .

-Furthermore, the testosterone-boosting effect of ashwagandha root extract appears to be the greatest in men with fertility problems and reduced sperm count (oligospermia).
+Furthermore, the testosterone-boosting effect of ashwagandha root extract appears to be the greatest in infertile males and reduced sperm count (oligospermia) with some clinical studies showing that Withania Somnifera improves semen quality.

-In another study, ashwagandha supplementation led to a 14% increase in testosterone levels in healthy fertile men (from 580 to 660 ng/dL), but it also caused a whopping 40% increase (from 350 to 490 ng/dL) amongst men with oligospermia .
+In another study, ashwagandha supplementation to raise testosterone levels by 14% in healthy fertile men (from 580 to 660 ng/dL), but it also caused a whopping 40% increase (from 350 to 490 ng/dL) amongst men with oligospermia .

 How does stress affect testosterone levels?